nilkrdg/coin-change/README.md

 ```
 <br>

-To insert coins into the machine with short form,
+To insert coins into the machine with short form:
 ```bash
 insert -ct 1,2,5 -ca 2,4,2
 ```